 Taking care of a baby who isn’t a good sleeper (my first one was not!) is super tough, then sprinkling in your own sleep deprivation… can make it unbearable.

-An herb bath helps to clean baby without using soaps that are usually too harsh on their delicate skin.
+An herb bath helps to clean baby without using soaps that can be too harsh on their delicate skin.
 Soap should be avoided as much as possible those first few weeks to let the good bacteria (aka the skin biome) develop properly.
-The herbs will also help they can help soothe their skin and calm the nerves.
+The herbs will also help they can help soothe their skin and calm restless nerves.

 Your herb bath can be a specialty mixture taken straight from the garden, created especially for baby from your dried herb stash, or if you don’t use herbs very often you can get a premade mix.